 - It does not support millivolt applications (we were hard-pushed to find any other flaw, considering how this thermostat outperforms the Pro1 thermostat above!)

 Heat transfer and varying temperature gradients make the idea of temperature differentials quite significant.
 All laws of physics that apply to heat transfer tell us how temperature differences cause a movement in energy – right up until an equilibrium is achieved.
 This ensures that both media with varying temperatures work to balance out the excess heat or cold.
 The same concept is used to drive HVAC systems via thermostats to keep an eye on such an equilibrium.
 Since the indoor and outdoor temperatures tend to vary, there is always a temperature gradient that influences your home’s native climate.
 Your HVAC system has the primary job of combating this gradient and maintaining a comfortable atmosphere in all the rooms.
 Both the scorching summer heat and the paralyzing winter bite will determine how much work your HVAC units need to do – so the HVAC synergy really depends on how extreme the outer conditions are.
 It takes more energy to keep your home warm in winter because your heaters have to work against the negative scale outside.

 Likewise, it takes more energy to cool down your home when the mercury keeps rising at a threatening red!

-By balancing between ideal temperature and energy savings, you can preserve the longevity of your expensive setups.
+By balancing between ideal temperature and energy savings with thermostat with adjustable differential, you can preserve the longevity of your HVAC system.
 Not having to call an electrician for recurring problems is a major bonus – and you can rely on thermostat compatibility to keep you covered throughout the seasons.